-We believe we offer one of the broadest crystalline silicon solar module product lines in the industry.
-Our product lines range from modules of medium power, to high efficiency, high-power output mono-crystalline modules, as well as a range of specialty products.
-We currently sell our products to a diverse customer base in various markets worldwide, including Germany, Spain, Italy, France, the Czech Republic, the U.S., Canada, China, Japan and India, among others.
-We sell our standard solar modules to distributors and system integrators, as well as to solar project developers.
-We sell our solar power system kits to distributors and installers, and we sell our commercial system and utility-scale power plants to independent power producers and investors.
+We believe that we offer one of the broadest crystalline silicon solar power product lines in the industry.
+Our product lines range from modules of medium power to high efficiency, high-power output mono-crystalline modules, as well as a range of specialty products.
+We currently sell our products to a diverse customer base in various markets worldwide, including China, Japan, the U.S., Germany, Spain, Italy, France, the Czech Republic, Canada, India and the United Kingdom, among other countries.
+Our customers primarily include distributors, system integrators, project developers and installers/EPC companies.